Search

 • Top ten verdicts of 2010

 After an approximately two-week trial in October 2010, a Barnstable Superior Court jury awarded damages of $4,150,000 to the plaintiff landowner in an eminent domain trial resulting from various takings at the former Sagamore Rotary.
-Nelson Apjohn and Robyn Maguire represented the plaintiff.
+Nelson Apjohn represented the plaintiff.
 According to Lawyers Weekly, that verdict was among the top ten verdicts in Massachusetts in 2010.

 This case involved the Commonwealth of Massachusetts’ takings of commercial property near the former Sagamore Rotary in Bourne, Massachusetts.
 The takings were made in connection with construction of the Sagamore Flyover Highway.
 The property consisted of approximately eleven acres of commercial property, a portion of which had been used as a gas station since the 1960s.
 The Commonwealth took approximately 2.5 acres in fee and approximately an additional 7.5 acres of property as a five-year easement, for use as a commuter parking lot during construction.